 19.0 oz

-Unfortunately, this Transformer of a pack isn't great at carrying heavy loads, and we struggled to carry much more than 35 lbs.
+Unfortunately, this Transformer of a pack isn't great at carrying heavy loads, and we struggled to carry much more than 35 pounds.
 The main problem is that the Beta Light 45 doesn't transfer pack weight to the hip belt as well as other packs we tested.
 The vest-style shoulder straps and sternum strap have a bit of stretch to them, which is great for moving quickly (and even running) but not so great for carrying out a seven-day load.
 Our lead tester adds some insight: “This pack may appeal to those who like how their running vests and day packs feel and want to capture that in their Ultralight pack.”
-If you'd rather trade a bit of versatility for an even lighter pack, the Mountain Laurel Designs Exodus 55L is our top suggestion.
-But for high mileage, long days, and lighter loads, the BD Beta Light 45 will support your performance-oriented goals.
+For high mileage, long days, and lighter loads, the BD Beta Light 45 will support your performance-oriented goals.

 The banana-shaped right front pocket on the Beta Light 45 securely fits our phone for easy access to messaging and navigation.